Skip to Main Content

 • Acute lymphoblastic leukemia (ALL).
 In ALL, the bone marrow overproduces white blood cells called lymphocytes.
 Both adults and children can get ALL, and it may progress quickly.
 It's the most common cancer in children under 4.

 • Acute myeloid leukemia (AML).
-Also called acute myelogenous leukemia, AML occurs in white blood cell called myeloid cells.
+Also called acute myelogenous leukemia, AML occurs in white blood cells called myeloid cells.
 Both adults and children can get AML, and it can spread quickly if not treated promptly.

 • Chronic lymphocytic leukemia (CLL).
 CLL affects mature B cells, the immune system cells that create antibodies, which are crucial in fighting disease.
 This is the most common type of leukemia in older adults.
 It rarely affects children.